michelecitran/NG-SMICA/README.md

 $$+A^{d_1, \text{dust}}A^{d_2, \text{dust}}A^{d_3, \text{dust}}B^{\text{dust}}_{i_1i_2i_3}$$
 $$+A^{d_1, \text{sync}}A^{d_2, \text{sync}}A^{d_3, \text{sync}}B^{\text{sync}}_{i_1i_2i_3}$$

-After estimating the mixing matrix of every component $A$ and the covariance matrix of the model $\textbf{C}$ we aim to estimate
+After estimating with SMICA the mixing matrix of every component $A$ and the covariance matrix of the model $\textbf{C}$ we aim to estimate

 $$\theta = (f_{\text{NL}}^{\text{th}}, B^{\text{dust}}_{i_1i_2i_3}, B^{\text{sync}}_{i_1i_2i_3}) $$

 Where $f_{\text{NL}}^{\text{th}}$ depends on the theoretical model chosen for the CMB bispectrum.

-In binned_bisp_ext.py there is the code that I have written to compute the observed multi-frequency binned bispectrum needed to compute $\theta$.
+In binned_bisp_ext.py there is the code that I wrote to compute the observed multi-frequency binned bispectrum needed to compute $\theta$.
+In multi_ext.py there is the code that I wrote to compute the parameters given $A$ and $\textbf{C}$ from SMICA and the observed bispectrum from the previous code.